DataStories-UniPi/Hermes_PostgreSQL/doc/advanced.md

 # Advanced # {#advanced}

-In this section are described the more advanced functions of Hermes MOD.
+In this section are described the some advanced functions of Hermes MOD.

 # Distance functions # {#similarity}

-Αντιγράφω κομμάτια της διπλωματικής μου και δεν βάζω τις αρχικές πηγές. Άμα διαφωνείτε πείτε μου.

 Object similarity or object dissimilarity or object matching or shape matching is the decision of the resemblance (similarity) between two objects.
 In general, two objects \f$A,B\f$ are given and the resemblance to each other is extracted.
 This can be quantitatively expressed as a distance between the two objects @cite anagnostopoulos2015similarity :